humphd/Seneca2017LearningLab/README-part2.md

 To begin, let's write a single test for our `seneca` module and the `isValidEmail()` function.
 A unit test should test one thing, and one thing only.
-Instead of trying to write a single test that will test everything at all once, we'll write many small tests, each which tests a single aspect of the code.
+Instead of trying to write a single test that will test everything at all once, we'll write many small tests, each of which tests a single aspect of the code.

 Let's create a test file for the `seneca.js` module named `seneca.test.js` with the following
 contents: